fbef0102/Game-Private_Plugin/Tutorial_教學區/English/Server/Install_Other_File/README.md

 > __Warning__
 > * High Tickrate costs more cpu performance, you can adjust tickrate to 60 or 45
+> * Due to source engine, game tickate can only be set 30~100
-> * Need to modify server.cfg and Launch Parameters together to change tickrate
+> * To change tickrate, please modify server.cfg and launch parameters

 * <details><summary>Q&A 1: Why the windows server Tickrate stuck at 64?</summary>